Deepshift/DeepCreamPy/INSTALLATION.md

 Follow these alternate install instructions if that happens:

 1. Start from a clean Python 3.6.7 install.
-2. Download a version of tensorflow that do support AVX instructions from (https://github.com/fo40225/tensorflow-windows-wheel/tree/master/1.10.0/py36/CPU/sse2).
+2. Download a version of tensorflow that does not support AVX instructions from (https://github.com/fo40225/tensorflow-windows-wheel/tree/master/1.10.0/py36/CPU/sse2).
 I assume you picked tensorflow-1.10.0-cp36-cp36m-win_amd64.whl for 64-bit and the other for 32-bit computers.
 3. Open the command line in the same directory as the file downloaded in step 2.
 Run

 ```